 Within the world of digital marketing, data is essential.
-In that area, Google Analytics 4 (GA4) is a valuable tool for tracking and analyzing user behavior on Web sites.
+In that area, Google Analytics 4 (GA4) is a valuable tool for tracking and analyzing user behavior on Websites.
 Every click, page view and conversion is a piece of the puzzle that allows you to make the right decisions and refine your strategy.
 However, there is one annoying problem that can confuse even the most experienced GA4 experts: unassigned traffic in your GA4 reports.

 What is "Unassigned" in Google Analytics 4?